Protect yourself from psychopaths

-The coldest and most heartless of exploiters are those who would be diagnosed as having antisocial personality disorder or psychopathy.
+The coldest and most heartless of exploiters are those who would be diagnosed as psychopaths.

 You may think that they are all serial killers.
 This isn’t true.
-Most antisocials and psychopaths ply their trade — exploiting others — without committing murder.
+Most psychopaths ply their trade exploiting others without committing murder.
 They exhibit a wide variety of maladaptive behavior which makes their conditions difficult to diagnose.
-These disorders are not composed of one trait; they are syndromes — clusters of related symptoms.
+The disorder is not composed of one trait; they are syndromes clusters of related symptoms.

 To help professionals accurately diagnose them, Dr. Robert Hare developed the Psychopathy Checklist.
 This is not a quiz you can try at home; it is a tool designed to be used exclusively by trained mental health professionals.

 Dr. Robert Hare has identified key symptoms of psychopathy.
 Excerpts from his descriptions of the symptoms appear below.
 Lovefraud strongly recommends that you read his entire book, Without Conscience.
 The examples of behavior he includes with each description are eye-opening and chilling.